iambotHQ/elastik-nearest-neighbors-extended/README.md

 ## Changes

-This fork builds on SthPhoenix's fork and aims to remove the need to manually provide vector sample for `_akn_create` endpoint, while removing some unnecessary complexities and generally hightening code quality.
+This fork builds on SthPhoenix's fork and aims to remove the need to manually provide vector samples for `_akn_create` endpoint, moving to cosine distance, removing unnecessary complexities and improving code quality.

 ***
 _SthPhoenix's readme_